 \subsubsection{Metal mixing at the cooling scale}

-The origin of the dispersion of Mg masses around injection sites depends sensitively on the degree of overlap between the metals injected from neighboring SNR.
-Intuitively, a population of SN is well mixed at a particular length scale when the dispersion of Mg masses measured across the disk at this particular scale is modest.
-Here we select the cooling radius around all of the injection sites as our characteristic scale.
-In order to integrate the metals into new stars, the swept up mass must first cool \citep{Nomoto2013,Macias2018}; therefore the cooling mass yields robust lower limit on the minimum amount of enriched gas that can be incorporated into the next generation of stars.
+The origin of the dispersion of Fe (Mg) masses around injection sites depends sensitively on the degree of overlap between the metals injected from neighboring SNR.
+Intuitively, a population of chemically identical SN is well mixed at a particular length scale when the dispersion of Fe (Mg) masses measured across the disk at this particular scale is modest.
+Here, we select the cooling radius around all of the injection sites as our characteristic scale.
+In order to integrate the metals into new stars, the swept up mass must first cool \citep{Nomoto2013,Macias2018}; therefore, the cooling mass yields a robust lower limit on the minimum amount of enriched gas that can be incorporated into the next generation of stars.
 The metal content within a cooling mass thus provides a simple test of the single enrichment star formation assumption \citep[e.g.,][]{Karlsson2013}.
-It is useful to recall that the cooling radius (and hence the cooling mass) depends sensitively on the mean density of the surrounding gas (equation \ref{eq:Rcool}) but only weakly on its mean metallicity \citep{Karpov2020}.
-The upper panel of Figure \ref{fig:mixing} shows the enclosed Mg mass within the cooling scales of the SNe in both MW progenitor models.
-Both models display an initial quasi-linear trend in the Mg mass with metallicity followed by a change of slope at $\langle [\text{Fe}/\text{H}] \rangle \approx -2$.
+It is useful to recall that the cooling radius (and hence the cooling mass) depends sensitively on the mean density of the surrounding gas (Equation~\ref{eq:Rcool}) but only weakly on its mean metallicity \citep{Karpov2020}.

+The upper panel of Figure~\ref{fig:mixing} shows the enclosed Fe (Mg) mass within the cooling scales of the SNe in both MW progenitor models.
+Both models display an initial quasi-linear trend in the Fe (Mg) mass with metallicity, followed by a change of slope at $\langle [\text{Fe}/\text{H}] \rangle \approx -2$.
 The early behavior follows the expected evolution for overlapping SNR expanding in a medium in which the enrichment of the surrounding material is dominated by recently injected metals and not by the mass of the metals residing in the ISM.
-At $\langle [\text{Fe}/\text{H}] \rangle \approx -2$, the mass of Mg contained within the swept-up ISM begins to be a meaningful contribution to the total Mg mass within a cooling radius. \\ In this formalism, the number of overlapping SN within a cooling mass can be easily inferred by comparing the total enclosed mass of Mg with that expected from a single SNR, which is illustrated by the solid black line (upper panel of Figure \ref{fig:mixing}).
+At $\langle [\text{Fe}/\text{H}] \rangle \approx -2$, the mass of Fe (Mg) contained within the swept-up ISM begins to be a meaningful contribution to the total Fe (Mg) mass within a cooling radius.

+In this formalism, the number of overlapping SN within a cooling mass can be easily inferred by comparing the total enclosed mass of any element with that expected from a single SNR, which is illustrated (for Fe) by the solid black line (upper panel of Figure~\ref{fig:mixing}).